Light-Wizzard/QtAppVeyor/README.md

 and how to use the Qt Installer Framework to make Installable applications, that are also updateable.

+This project is not just geared for Qt Software developers, it should be able to handle many different Envirnoments, but currently Qt is the only Envirnoment I have been working on, but I did add a button for different Envirnoments, this way this tool will be usefull to every Software developer.

 Index
 1. [Status](https://github.com/Light-Wizzard/QtAppVeyor#Status)
 2. [Development-Progress](https://github.com/Light-Wizzard/QtAppVeyor#Development-Progress)